zdhenard42/MyBlog/content/posts/2023/Building-a-QR-Code-Security-Analysis-Tool/index.md

 Some Quishing samples redirected up to 6 times before reaching the destination address!

 I found an API developed by [Redirect-Checker.net](https://api.redirect-checker.net) that would follow the redirects and return the destination address as well as the destination IP!
-This proved to be very useful when perform analysis in later steps.
+This proved to be very useful when performing analysis in later steps.

 ## Peering into the Digital Abyss: Shodan Insights
 One analysis tool that I have come to love is Shodan.